khai732003/KhaiPhan.github.io/README.md

 5. Access the application in your web browser at `http://localhost:3000`

 ## Technologies Used
+- HTML/CSS

-- Node.js
+- JavaScript
 - React
 - SpringBoot
-- HTML/CSS
-- JavaScript
+- Postman
 - MySQL
 ## Contributing